 Alcohol & Other Drugs

-Reduce your risk of lung problems, mental health problems and legal issues
+Reduce your risk of burns, infections, disease, overdose, nutrition problems and dehydration

 Author: Canadian Institute for Substance Use Research